The Entertainers: The Charisma of Personality Cult Pastors

 Multi-site Megachurch marketing machines like NewSpring require much labor to operate; they employ innumerable workers such as parking lot attendants, hospitality team members, and childcare providers.
 Paying for this labor would be a crippling burden on the church’s finances.
 According to its own annual report, NewSpring utilized 5,591 weekly volunteers in 2014.
 Thus, thousands of “owners” provided free labor which did not draw upon the churches $59,340,144 in annual income, $20,175,648 of which was used to compensate paid staff members.
 The salary of Perry Noble is not set by the “owners” of NewSpring (those with responsibilities, not rights) but rather is set by a special board tasked with doing so.
 So, in effect, “owners” are expected to provide free labor while having little to know say as to the compensation level of the man who effectively serves as their company’s CEO, Perry Noble.
 This hardly sounds like true ownership.

 The “ownership” mindset employed by the Entertainers is not much different than the one employed by multilevel marketing organizations such as Amway.
 Organizations like Amway entice people into participation with the lure of ownership.
-Whether it the product being sold is Amway, Rodan and Fields, or Young Life Essential Oils, multilevel marketing organizations offer participants the change to “own their own business” rather than just work for someone else.
+Whether the product being sold is Amway, Rodan and Fields, or Young Life Essential Oils, multilevel marketing organizations offer participants the chance to “own their own business” rather than just work for someone else.
 These business owners, however, are essentially customers of the marketing organization.
 They, then, attempt to draw their friends and families into the organization by virtue of their personal connections and testimonies.
 Former Amway distributor Stephen Kosar described the climate of such an organization as follows:

 “…the best speakers in the Amway business weren’t the ‘professional’ speakers, they were the ‘regular folks’ who worked hard and had made it to the level of Diamond (or higher).
 These ‘regular folks’ would convince the socks off of anyone that you could make it happen!
 ‘You just need to buy into the system and do everything your leaders tell you to do-your success is guaranteed!
 If you’re dream is big enough, the facts don’t count!’…On top of the very convincing speakers, they had amazing videos with powerful music and emotionally charged stories to tear at your heartstrings.
 The use of multimedia was incredibly effective-especially in a stadium full of like-minded people who all believed.
 We were even told that if you went to the next big meeting it ‘would really build up your belief.’
 A more honest way of saying it would be ‘if you go to this big meeting you’ll be convinced to stick around long enough for us to make money off of you for a little while longer, because you’ll be emotionally convinced that this business is great!’”

 The Entertainers structure their church meetings like Amway conventions.
 Music and multimedia is relied upon heavily to create an engaging experience.
 For example, Elevation Church even employs a “Creative Pastor” to help program “the weekend worship experience.”
 “Creative Pastor” is merely a religious sounding term for a sound and lighting engineer.
-Pastors have long been employed by churches but a “creative pastor” would have been unheard of in biblical times.
+Pastors have long been employed by churches, but a “creative pastor” would have been unheard of in biblical times.
 A stage hand, however, would not have been.
 Stagecraft is an ancient art, one that has been employed by entertainers for years.
 Stagecraft is being used to sell “ownership” to the potential customers of entertainment church.
 These customers don’t buy consumer goods such as cosmetics and oil, but rather pay tithes and offerings as part of their ownership responsibilities.
 These “owners,” though far from the top rung of their organizations, are as emotionally sold out as the most dedicated Amway distributor.

 As Kosar makes clear, stagecraft is not the most compelling factor in drawing in others.
 Personal testimony is.
 Entertainment churches employ personal testimonies heavily.
-In a 28-minute testimony video entitled “Won by One” and distributed by Venue Church, three “owners” give their personal testimony, not about repentance and sanctification, but about being involved with Venue Church.
+In a 28-minute testimony video titled “Won by One” and distributed by Venue Church, three “owners” give their personal testimony, not about repentance and sanctification, but about being involved with Venue Church.
 These testimonies are clearly designed for people who have been raised in church culture and already have ideas of what church is like.
 Venue Church is presented as different, if not better.
 The gospel is not substantively presented in any testimony.
 What is presented, amidst a background of emotional music (including Paraside by ColdPlay), is “owners” at Venue Church telling about how great their church and their pastor, Tavner Smith, are.
 One man, Drew Taylor, speaks of his upcoming marriage to his girlfriend, Whitney.
 The context of the video implies that Drew and Whitney have been living in sin and yet have still been allowed to participate in various ministries at Venue Church.
 Church discipline and the gospel seem to be an afterthought at Venue.
-What are at the forefront are the various the Life Groups in which Venue owners can participate.
+What are at the forefront are the various Life Groups in which Venue owners can participate.

 On several occasions during New Testament times, the Apostle Paul wrote to the Church at Corinth.
 This particular church was stepped in immorality and had failed to exercise church discipline over members in sin.
 Paul was very clear about the importance of Holy living to the Corinthians, telling them, “you are not your own, for you have been bought with a price”.
 The body of Christ, the bride of Christ, belongs to Jesus.
 Christians were redeemed, purchased, by the shed blood of Jesus Christ.
 There is but one owner in any local body of believers, it is Jesus.
 The rest are members, members of the body of Christ.
 Entertainment churches pervert the nature of the body of Christ, replacing “members” with undisciplined, self-determining “owners.”
 For this, there is no biblical justification.
 The reason for creating “owners” is apparent to those studied in psychology and marketing.
 Creating owners creates a consistency trap.
 In order for one to repudiate and leave the church, one would need to go back on his personal testimonies to friends and family about why the church was a good organization.
 One would need to admit that as an “owner,” he was partly responsible for the dysfunction.
 Using a consistency trap, The Entertainer uses the effect of cognitive dissonance to cause the “owners” of his church to think and behave in ways that justify their poor decision to join his entertainment church; in other words, he sets them up to fail while setting himself up to win.